Breastfeeding vs bottle-feeding for jaw development.

-When breastfeeding the baby should be upright.
+When breastfeeding, the baby should be upright.
 When they are lying down or in a head-back position, the bottom jaw struggles to protrude forward enough to latch properly.
 When milk is flowing back into the mouth, it impacts on the development of the tongue and swallowing action.

 How does bottle-feeding impact on jaw development?

-Bottle-feeding initiates a piston-like tongue motion to extract milk, this can be attributed to a faster flow of milk from the bottle.
+Bottle-feeding initiates a piston-like tongue motion to extract milk,.
+This action can be attributed to a faster flow of milk from the bottle.
 The tongue pushes forward to stop the flow whilst swallowing and will commonly result in a reverse swallow or tongue-thrusting pattern.
 This habit, in turn, affects the bone growth of the palate because the back half of the tongue is not placing pressure on the palatal bone.
 This can contribute to the narrowing of the upper arch, tooth crowding and limited space for proper tongue position in the long term.
-In addition, the mandible (chin and jaw) can sit further back in bottle-feeding, contributing to a class II (overbite / deep bite) tendency.
+In addition, the mandible (chin and bottom jaw) can sit further back in bottle-feeding, contributing to a class II (overbite / deep bite) tendency.